netg5/airport-management/README.md

 [![Build Status](https://travis-ci.com/sergeivisotsky/flight-reservation.svg?branch=master)](https://travis-ci.com/sergeivisotsky/flight-reservation)

 ## Services
+* config-service - microserivce which makes calls to tht repository where all configurations are stored - [https://github.com/sergeivisotsky/flight-reservation-config](https://github.com/sergeivisotsky/flight-reservation-config)
 * auth-service - microservice responsible for authentication and authorization
 * eureka-service - microservice registry where the list of all microservices can be seen
 * zuul-gateway - entry point of the all microservices